Has iOS 10 Mail made it too easy to unsubscribe?01/06/2017

 In September of 2016, Apple’s iOS 10 Mail app started supporting a line of code Email Service Providers (ESPs) use in the header of their emails that enables an instant one-click unsubscribe feature.
 It is called list-unsubscribe, or native unsubscribe; meaning the action to unsubscribe happens directly from within the mail app.

-We love this development because if you saw a rise in unsubscribes last fall, we bet you also saw a decrease in SPAM complaints.
+We love this development because if you saw a rise in unsubscribes last fall, we bet you also saw a decrease in SPAM complaints (and feedback loop traffic or FBLs).

 Let us explain: